 - If you have global website traffic, use a CDN with TTFB optimization (like Cloudflare’s Railgun)

 - Eliminate as many scripts as possible from your website.
-It will make you leak less data about your visitors, and improve performance for them.
+It will make you leak fewer data about your visitors and improve performance for them.

 - Fix bugs – the impact of bugs is much greater than you think

 - Implement the functionality you have decided to use in PHP or on the specific pages that need it.